mvolkmann/blog/src/lua.md

 The variable assigned in a for loop is local to the loop. while variable and function names can use camel case, the Lua community seems to prefer using underscores.
 Is {“a”, “b”, “c”} the same as {1 = “a”, 2 = “b”, 3 = “c”} ?
-3
-#table_var gives its length.
-Do tables support methods like push, pop, shift, and shift?